How to Use Sales Analytics Tools to Make Smarter Business Decisions

 Calculate how frequently you need to perform the analysis.
 Based on that, choose the right platform.

-On top of that, make sure the tool you purchase can easily be integrated with your existing system, and primarily focus on your long-term goals.
+Additionally, ensure the tool you purchase integrates easily with your existing system, and focus primarily on your long-term goals.

 Step 4: Perform the Analysis